 - Requirements: Please note that, per the Faculty Handbook [pdf], the approval of the department chair is required for travel during the school year.
 It is important that your chair be informed in order for suitable arrangements to be made during your absence.
 Chairs will be notified of approved travel grants.

-- Alumni: The College benefits greatly when faculty members can also speak with groups of Aaumni and/or friends of the College on such trips.
-If you would be willing to do so, please contact: Kayla McCulley, Assistant Director of Alumni and Parent Engagement, Lifelong Initiatives” at email@example.com or (909) 607-9977.
-The Office of Alumni and Parent Engagement may be willing to offer additional funding for travel expenses.
+- Alumni: The College benefits greatly when faculty members can also speak with groups of Alumni and/or friends of the College on such trips.
+If you would be willing to do so, please contact: Ryan Kolter, Associate Director of Alumni and Family Engagement, at email@example.com or (909) 607-9977.
+The Office of Alumni and Family Engagement may be willing to offer additional funding for travel expenses.

-If you require any assistance with your application, please contact David Tanenbaum.
+If you require any assistance with your application, please contact Pierre Englebert.